Slane Castle

 Food & Drink

-The on‑site Gandon Room Restaurant serves seasonal, locally sourced dishes, while the Browne’s Bar offers casual fare.
-A food truck and outdoor marquee operate during summer concerts, providing quick bites for festival‑goers.
+The on-site Gandon Room Restaurant serves seasonal, locally sourced dishes, while Browne’s Bar provides a more casual dining option.
+During the summer concert season, a food truck and outdoor marquee operate to provide quick bites for festival-goers.
+Advance booking is recommended for restaurant seating, particularly on tour days.

 Practical Information